FOMOmental/ICON-Unity-SDK/README.md

 # Browser Integration

 Now you will be able to directly integrate and call smartcontract and send transactions via the browser.
 This was much needed as most of the webgames would require this.

+### C# Methods you can use in unity

 *Send ICX To Address:*

-sendTransaction(string to, string value, string stepLimit, string nid, string nonce,string  gameObject, string callBackMethod)
+IconSDK.BridgeCore.sendTransaction(string to, string value, string stepLimit, string nid, string nonce,string  gameObject, string callBackMethod)

 gameObject: "Unity game object name"